 By: Edna Nakamoto and Jessica Barrett

 Recruiting today is not the same as it was even a few short years ago.
 The market is candidate driven, meaning the talent you’re seeking is receiving multiple offers at a time, being contacted by recruiters regularly, and in the position to change employers easily when their work stops being fulfilling.
-If you or your team are looking at making your recruiting more effective as you navigate these market changes, or are just jumping into recruiting, join us for our five-part series about effective recruiting in a candidate drive market.
+If you or your team are looking at making your recruiting more effective as you navigate these market changes, or are just jumping into recruiting, join us for our five-part series about effective recruiting in a candidate driven market.

 Strategic Planning and Determining Need

 Determining staffing needs can at times be some of the more critical decisions employers are faced with.
 There can be the tendency to automatically back-fill a termination, or add to staff based on a recent increase in workload.
 The key to successful staffing lies in a strategic plan based upon a clear assessment of long-range business goals, existing skill set, trends in work volume, and evaluating your skills gap.
 Planning appropriately will ensure you are well positioned to hire the right person for the position and the team.

 It can be common to want to replace someone immediately upon their exit, but this is an ideal time to step back and assess the true needs of the team and the department.
 Whether a vacancy is open because of a resignation or termination, or, you are considering adding a new position, there are several things you’ll want to assess first.

 - Does the department still require this role?
 Take a look at the work that was being done.
 Could the accountabilities of that role be dispersed among the existing team members without placing an unfair burden on them?
 Analyze the work hours, part-time and full-time status of the current associates, and any potential changes in status some may be looking to make before determining the status of the position you are looking to fill.
 Are there any existing team members voicing a desire for growth or a change in responsibilities?